DataCleansingEnthusiast/aws-bootcamp-cruddur-2023/journal/week1.md

 I also learnt from Chirag’s videos about free tier pricing for gitpod, GitHub codespaces, and AWS Cloud9.
 I also learnt about enabling to log Management events and not to enable the data events for CloudTrail in your AWS account to avoid charges.

 ## Security considerations
-We also learnt about 10 Docker Security Best Practices for using Docker in Production with docker image security scanning for docker files , compose with speed and security .
-We learnt about Docker image vulnerability and also looked at Amazon inspector/Clair can be used to scan these vulnerabilities.
+We also learnt about 10 Docker Security best practices for using Docker in Production with docker image security scanning for docker files , compose with security .
+We learnt about Docker image vulnerability and also looked at how Amazon inspector/Clair can be used to scan these vulnerabilities.
 We also looked at AWS secrets manager as seen below to encrypt credentials.

 ![AWS secrets Manager](assets/week1_AWSSecretsManager.PNG)
 We also learnt about Synx that checks docker compose vulnerability.